6A31/stats5b5t-documentation/doc/errors.md

 # Errors

-In general, when you try to get a value from a invalid request, the attribute will returne **None**
+In general, when you try to get a value from an invalid request, the attribute will return **None**

 You can prevent this by adding a `isvalid` check before outputting.